 We’re nearly at that time again.
 It should be stated from the outset, and really doesn’t need to be for regular readers, that I hate Christmas and everything about it.
 I do love being able to spend time with friends and loved ones, enjoy good food, exchange gifts and all that malarkey.
 But you don’t need a special day for that.
 Just like you should tell your partner that you love them all the time and not only on February 14th.
 But what really pisses me off is all the Christians who think it’s okay to berate people who leave Christ out of Xmas.
 Given that the whole thing is stolen and shoe-horned into a medieval fantasy in the first place, it’s a bit rich.

-I’ve also taken to responding to, “You can’t have Xmas with Christ!” with, “Then you can’t have Thursday without Thor!
+I’ve also taken to responding to, “You can’t have Xmas without Christ!” with, “Then you can’t have Thursday without Thor!
 Where’s your celebratory hammer?”
 There’s history with all these things, and it behoves the modern mind to know it.

 If you get off on the whole Christ mythology, then bully for you.
 Why you pick one crazy mythology out of hundreds and insist it’s the truth absolutely mystifies me, but if that’s your wagon, then giddy up.
 And the Western world has certainly jumped on board the whole Xmas lunacy and subverted it into a materialistic circus of misery and one-upmanship.
 So I can understand the desire to suggest that people look past the crass commercialism and look for what Xmas is really about.
 But you know what?
 It’s not Christ.
 Sure, it’s been hijacked to be about Christ, but if these people were really honest with themselves, they’d admit there’s more to the story.
 Then again, as that great physician Gregory House said, “Rational arguments don’t usually work on religious people.
 Otherwise there would be no religious people.” – (Season 4 Episode 2, The Right Stuff.)